 An alpha numeric code is used to identify each module.
 The code consists of five digits prefixed by a set of four letters which refer to the type of module as shown above.
-Course units with the prefix 'CORE' are modules that should be taken by both OT and Speech and Hearing Sciences students.
-Course units to be taken by students following the Occupational Therapy Track are designated by the letters OCTH.
+Course units with the prefix 'CORE' are modules that should be taken by all students.
+Course units to be taken by students following the Speech & Language Therapy Track are designated by the letters SLTH, while those for the Audiology track students are designated by the letters AUDI.